dbai-workshop/dbai-workshop.github.io/index.md

 Inclusion and Diversity in Writing: http://2021.sigmod.org/calls_papers_inclusion_and_diversity.shtml

 **Conflicts:**
 Workshops are not a venue for work that has been previously published in other conferences on machine learning or related fields.
-Work that is presented at the main NeurIPS conference wiil not be accepted in the workshop, including as part of an invited talk..
+Work that is presented at the main NeurIPS conference will not be accepted in the workshop, including as part of an invited talk..

 **Important Dates**

-Paper submission deadline: Sep 17, 2021, 11:59 PM (AoE, UTC-12)
+Paper submission deadline: ~~Sep 17, 2021, 11:59 PM (AoE, UTC-12)~~ **Extended Deadline: Sep 24, 2021, 11:59 PM (AoE, UTC-12)**

 Acceptance notification: Oct 22, 2021 EOD